dszotowicz/eslint/docs/rules/no-unused-vars.md

 The `args` option has three settings:

-* `after-used` - unused positional arguments that occur before the last used argument will not be checked, but all named arguments and all positional arguments after the last used argument will be checked.
+* `after-used` - only the last argument must be used.
+This allows you, for instance, to have two named parameters to a function and as long as you use the second argument, ESLint will not warn you about the first.
+This is the default setting.
 * `all` - all named arguments must be used.
 * `none` - do not check arguments.